 In 1928 a Daviess County jury found former Gallatin banker Dr. R.V.
 Thompson guilty of accepting deposits when the Farmers Exchange Bank was in insolvent condition.
 Thompson was sentenced to 5 years at the state penitentiary.
 The trial lasted 5 days but the jury deliberated little more than an hour to reach its unanimous decision.

 Prosecuting Attorney Dean Leopard tried the case on the specific action of Thompson accepting a $350 deposit on March 4, 1926, from C.L.
-Hodges, guiardian of the Anna Scott estate.
+Hodges, guardian of the Anna Scott estate.
 There was a mass of evidence and some of the witnesses were on the stand for an extended period of time.
 The charge against Thompson came through a grand jury indictment; a previous trial in the same circuit court on the same charge ended with a hung jury.

-Dr. Thompson was cashier of the closed Farmers Exchange Bank and is the second official connected with this bank to receive a penitentiary sentence; Homer Feurt, president, was given a 4-year sentence by a jury in the Caldwell County circuit court.
+Dr. Thompson was cashier of the closed Farmers Exchange Bank and is the second official connected with this bank to receive a penitentiary sentence; Homer Feurt, president, was given a 4-year sentence by a jury in the Caldwell County Circuit Court.

 There are other newspaper accounts citing more Daviess County bankers accepting deposits when their banks are in failing condition.
 Grand jury investigations led to charges against John H. Gillespie, president of the Bank of Jameson when it closed.
-Gillespie faced three counts in deposits totalling about $1,000.
+Gillespie faced three counts in deposits totaling about $1,000.
 C.A.
-Lewis, cashier of the Commercial Bank at Jamesport, was indicted by a grand jury for accepting two deposits totalling $27.85 when the bank was in a failing condition.
-George W. Johnson, cashier of the Farmers Bank of Jameson, was indicted for accepting three deposits totalling over $500 when that bank was in failing condition.
+Lewis, cashier of the Commercial Bank at Jamesport, was indicted by a grand jury for accepting two deposits totaling $27.85 when the bank was in a failing condition.
+George W. Johnson, cashier of the Farmers Bank of Jameson, was indicted for accepting three deposits totaling over $500 when that bank was in failing condition.

-Rewritten by Darryl Wilkinson from clippings of the Gallatin Democrat June 7, 1928, and April 21, 1904
+— rewritten by Darryl Wilkinson from clippings of the Gallatin Democrat June 7, 1928, and April 21, 1904